mongodb/leafygreen-ui/packages/descendants/src/Highlight/README.md

 ## Highlight

 An element that currently shows in a _highlighted_ state.
 This is distinct from the “checked” state.
-Technically implemented using either DOM activeElement (focus), or the aria-selected attribute. (see Accessibility)
+Technically implemented using either DOM `activeElement` (focus), or the `aria-selected` attribute.

 ## Focus

-The DOM activeElement, one of at least 2 ways to implement “highlight”
+The DOM `activeElement`, one of at least 2 ways to implement “highlight”

 ## Checked

 A distinct state from “highlighted” — a list element can be either “highlighted”, “checked” or both.
 “Checked” represents a component’s current value, (i.e. the selected item in a Select menu).
-When using DOM activeElement to represent “highlight”, the “checked” state should be represented using the aria-current attribute.
+When using DOM `activeElement` to represent “highlight”, the “checked” state should be represented using the `aria-current` attribute.

 # Usage